little-endian-0x01/TorScrapper/README.md

 ## Built With

 * [Python](https://www.python.org/) - Python programming language.
+* [Tor](https://www.torproject.org/) - If you don't know about Tor then you probably shuldn't be here :)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup is a Python library for pulling data out of HTML and XML files.

 ## Contributing